FSIS Ready-To-Eat Sampling Programs - Revision 1

 - COLLECTING THE SAMPLE

-- When collecting an RTEPROD_RAND sample, IPP are to randomly select a product produced at the time the sample is scheduled, regardless of whether the product is post-lethality exposed or not.
-IPP are to make efforts to cycle through all the products produced by the establishment.
-If the product tests positive, IPP should consider the establishment’s hazard analysis and supporting documentation prior to issuing a noncompliance record (NR) as described in Chapter IV, Documenting Noncompliance.
+- IPP are to randomly (without priority order) select a product produced at the time the sample is scheduled, regardless of whether the product is post-lethality exposed or not.
+IPP are to make efforts to cycle through all the products produced by the establishment (i.e., post-lethality exposed and not post-lethality exposed products, products produced under different alternatives, and also different product types).
+If the product tests positive, IPP are to consider the establishment's hazard analysis and supporting documentation prior to issuing a noncompliance record (NR) as described in Chapter IV, Documenting Noncompliance.

-- If the meat and non-meat ingredients are not commingled (not in contact) in the final package (e.g., an entree with separate compartments for meat or poultry and vegetables), then IPP are to collect a one-pound sample of the meat or poultry component in the final package.
+- If the meat and non-meat ingredients are not commingled (not in contact) in the final package (e.g., an entree with separate compartments for meat or poultry and vegetables), then IPP are to collect enough final packages to reach the one-pound sample weight for the meat or poultry component, or the establishment may slack-fill the meat or poultry component only into the final package.
+Other components that are non-meat or poultry do not count towards the sample weight in non-commingled products.
 Generally, multiple entrees are necessary to ensure there is sufficient meat or poultry available for laboratory testing.

 - IPP are to collect the sample after the establishment has applied all interventions except any microbiological testing.
 If the establishment intends to test the product for Lm or Salmonella, IPP are not to wait for the establishment to receive the test results before collecting a sample.

-- If the establishment treats the product with an intervention (e.g., HPP), either at the establishment or at another establishment, IPP are to review the documentation that the establishment keeps as part of its HACCP program to verify the purpose of the treatment to prevent or control Listeria and whether the sample is to be collected.
+- If the establishment treats the product with an intervention (e.g., HPP), either at the establishment or at another establishment (off-site), IPP are to review the documentation that the establishment keeps as part of its HACCP program to verify whether the purpose of the treatment is to reduce or eliminate an adulterant in a RTE product, such as Lm or Salmonella, or to extend shelf-life.
+For more information on the different uses of HPP, IPP are to refer to Directive 5000.15.

-- Products that are treated with HPP, whether for a lethality treatment or to extend shelf life, are eligible for RTEPROD sampling.
+- As indicated in Section I.F., products that are treated with HPP, whether for a lethality treatment or to extend shelf-life are eligible for RTEPROD sampling.
+IPP are to consider the following when collecting samples of products treated with HPP:

-- If off-site interventions, such as HPP, are applied to prevent or control Listeria, and the product is not returned to the producing establishment, IPP are not to collect a sample at the producing establishment, because the product is eligible for FSIS sampling at the off-site establishment.
+- If off-site interventions, such as HPP, are applied to reduce or eliminate an adulterant, such as Lm or Salmonella, and the product is not returned IPP are to contact their Office of Field Operations (OFO) Supervisor for instruction.
+The Frontline Supervisor is to work with the District Office to ensure samples are collected.
+IPP are not to collect the sample at the HPP establishment.

 - IPP are to collect the product at least three hours after the start of production, whenever possible, to allow Lm to work its way out of the equipment.
 If the establishment's production lot is typically less than three hours, IPP may collect the samples during the production shift.
 IPP may collect samples on the first shift or second shift (or other shifts, as applicable).
 IPP are to vary the shifts in which they collect samples, if possible.